“A baby is born with a need to be loved – and never outgrows it.”

 Wet diapers will appear by the second day.

-By the end of this week, the frequency of wet diapers will increase to 2 or 3 per day.
+By this week’s end, the wet diaper frequency will increase to 2 or 3 per day.

-And consequently, the necessity of a waterproof diaper bag will increase.
+And consequently, the necessity for a waterproof diaper bag will increase.

 A baby that is not doing well will also give hints to his condition during the first week.

-There is a reason to be concerned if a baby has a weak sucking reflex, little or no desire to nurse and cannot sustain a feeding for at least 15 minutes, 8 times per day.
+There is a reason to be concerned if a baby has a weak sucking reflex, little or no desire to nurse, and cannot sustain a feeding for at least 15 minutes, eight times per day.

-If a baby falls asleep before nursing for 15 minutes, makes a clicking sound when nursing, and has dimpled cheeks when sucking, these are also indications that there is some difficulty.
+If a baby falls asleep before nursing for 15 minutes, makes a clicking sound when nursing, and has dimpled cheeks when sucking, these are also indications of some difficulty.

 It is outside of a healthy range if the baby’s stools haven’t changed and there is no urination two days after the birth.